Jamal Uddin Ahmed (air officer): Career

 He started his career as a Martin B-57 Canberra attack pilot in the Pakistan Air Force in 1964.
 During the Liberation War in 1971, he was a flight lieutenant and part of a joint NATO-CENTO Air Intelligence Training Program for NATO Air Force officers in the United States.
 He returned to Bangladesh in 1972 as a squadron leader and served as a flight instructor in 1976 and eventually commandant of Bangladesh Air Force Academy in 1983.
 He was promoted to air vice marshal and assigned as the chief of air staff on 4 June 1995.

 On 3 June 2001, Ahmed was promoted to brevet air marshal on his leave per retirement by then Prime Minister Sheikh Hasina and joined as director of Biman Bangladesh Airlines.
-The Third Khaleda ministry voided his promotion on August 2004, declaring it unlawful.
-Ahmed appealed the decision to the High Court, which ruled out in favour of him and restored his rank, prepotent that he had been disposed at out-of-court.
-He was ameliorated as chairman of Biman Bangladesh Airline on 2009 but soon compromised on 2011 due to mismanagement.
+The Third Khaleda ministry voided his promotion in August 2004, declaring it unlawful.
+Ahmed appealed the decision to the High Court, which ruled in favour of him and restored his rank, prepotent that he had been disposed of out-of-court.
+He was ameliorated as chairman of Biman Bangladesh Airlines in 2009 but soon compromised in 2011 due to mismanagement.
 Ahmed was again reinstated as chairman of Biman on 21 January 2015 and left office on 14 October 2016 preceding Air Marshal Enamul Bari.